 The qualified deferred compensation plans have contribution limits that put a boundary on amount participation.
 There are also non-discrimination rules in place that states if a qualified plan is open, it is accessible for all employees and should benefit everyone equally.

-These are strictly governed and offer more protection to the employee, meaning that the money in this scheme is safer compared with the amount invested in the non-qualified deferred compensation plan.
-Some of the best known qualified deferred compensation plans in place are 401(k) plans and 403(b) plans
+These are strictly governed and offer more protection to the employee, meaning that the money in this scheme is safer compared with the amount invested in the non-qualified plan.
+Some of the best-known plans in place are 401(k) plans and 403(b) plans

-A non-qualified deferred compensation is a written agreement formal in nature between the employee and the employer where a portion of the compensation is held back, invested and given back to the employee by the employer later.
-The best thing about a non-qualified deferred compensation plan is that it is flexible if one compares it with the qualified compensation plan.
+A non-qualified deferred compensation is a written agreement formal in nature between the employee and the employer where a portion of the compensation is held back, invested, and given back to the employee by the employer later.
+The best thing about a non-qualified plan is that it is flexible if one compares it with the qualified compensation plan.

 This is so because it does not have a participation or amount contribution limit.
 The amount of this scheme can be kept with regular business funds as no provision states that it has to be held in a trust.
-The disadvantage of a non-qualified deferred compensation plan is that the funds are not as secured as those that belong to qualified deferred compensation plans.
+The disadvantage of a non-qualified plan is that the funds are not as secured as those that belong to qualified plans.

 Advantages of deferred compensation

-- Deferred compensation plans aids in attracting new employees to the organization and also helps in retaining the existing ones
+- The compensation plans aids in attracting new employees to the organization and also helps in retaining the existing ones

-- Non-qualified deferred compensation plan helps to increase the cash flow, and the business has access to this fund
+- The non-qualified plan helps to increase the cash flow, and the business has access to this fund

 - The IRS does not have a limit on contributions, and an individual can easily defer a good amount in this scheme to increase your retirement money.